 Keep an emotional eating diary

-Keeping an emotional eating diary can help you recognize and identify specific patterns behind your urge to eat.
-By writing down what you ate, how you felt before and afterward, and noting if any triggers led to overeating or reaching for comfort food (your personal Kryptonite), you may start to see a pattern emerge.
-This can help you understand if stress eating happens around certain deadlines, family functions, or an upsetting event that leaves you gorging.
-Use the diary like a critical friend—an honest tool that gently guides you to backtrack on the emotional eating cycle and explore healthier ways to feed your feelings instead of food.
+An emotional eating diary will give you insights into trends and triggers behind your desire to eat.
+Writing down what you’ve eaten, how you felt before and after, and if any triggers sent you to the refrigerator or pantry in search of comfort food (your own personal Kryptonite) may reveal a pattern.
+This can give you a sense of whether stress eating occurs around certain deadlines, family functions, or just an upsetting thing in general that has you gorging.
+Think of the diary as a kind of critical friend — an honest journal that guides you to reverse the emotional eating loop and find healthier ways to nurture your feelings with food, not with food.

 Schedule your meals